libra2org/libra2-core/RUST_CODING_STYLE.md

 # Coding Guidelines for Libra2 Core

 This document describes the coding guidelines for the [Libra2 Core](https://github.com/libra2org/libra2-core) Rust codebase.
-For the Move language, see the [Move Coding Conventions](https://aptos.dev/move/book/SUMMARY).
+For the Move language, see the [Move Coding Conventions](https://docs.libra2.org/move/book/SUMMARY).
-Secure coding guidance is provided in the [Aptos Rust Secure Coding Guidelines](./RUST_SECURE_CODING.md).
+Secure coding guidance is provided in the [Libra2 Rust Secure Coding Guidelines](./RUST_SECURE_CODING.md).

 ## Code formatting & Code analysis